Guaranteed Matrix Completion via Non-convex Factorization: Introduction

-In the second approach, the unknown rank $r$ matrix is expressed as the product of two much smaller matrices $XY^T$, where $X \in \mathbb{R}^{m \times r}, Y \in \mathbb{R}^{n \times r}$, so that the low-rank property is automatically fulfilled.
+In the second approach, the unknown rank $r$ matrix is expressed as the product of two much smaller matrices $XY^T$, where $X \in \mathbb{R}^{m \times r}, Y \in \mathbb{R}^{n \times r}$, so that the low-rank requirement is automatically fulfilled.
 Such a matrix factorization model has long been used in PCA (principle component analysis) and many other applications \cite{singh2008unified}.
 It has gained great popularity in the recommender systems field and served as the basic building block of many competing algorithms for the Netflix Prize \cite{koren2009matrix,takacs2007major} due to several reasons.
-First, the compact representation of the unknown matrix greatly reduces the per-iteration computation cost as well as the storage space.
-In practice, people have found that huge size optimization problems based on the factorization model can be solved very fast.
-Second, as elaborated in \cite{koren2009matrix}, the factorization model can be easily modified to incorporate additional application-specific requirements.
+First, the compact representation of the unknown matrix greatly reduces the per-iteration computation cost as well as the storage space (requiring essentially linear storage of $O((m+n)r)$ for small $r$).
+Second, the per-iteration computation cost is rather small and people have found in practice that huge size optimization problems based on the factorization model can be solved very fast.
+Third, as elaborated in \cite{koren2009matrix}, the factorization model can be easily modified to incorporate additional application-specific requirements.

 A popular factorization based formulation for matrix completion takes the form of an unconstrained regularized square-loss minimization problem \cite{koren2009matrix}: